 Rosy Barb Diet

 Rosy barbs are omnivorous and opportunistic eaters.
 The rosy barb likes a variety of foods including vegetables as well as meaty foods.
 Feed them plant matter, insects, worms, crustaceans, flakes, pellets, and frozen foods.
-They will eat live foods as long as they are small enough, like insects, worms or crustaceans, including brine shrimp and bloodworms.
+They will eat live foods as long as they are small enough, such as insects, worms or crustaceans, including brine shrimp and bloodworms.

 In order to provide some nice variety, boil some zucchini or peas for them as a treat.
-Because rosy barbs are omnivorous they will fend off excessive algae in your tank.
+Because rosy barbs are omnivorous, they will fend off excessive algae in your tank.
 Rosy barbs are happy eaters, so be careful to not overfeed.